hundredrabbits/thebook/north_pacific_logbook.md

 *  *  *  *

 ##### 1200
 We napped hard, then awoke and decided that we should try and cook something.
-Neither of us feel like eating onigiri (recipe, p.
-175), we regret making so many as we aren't sure we can eat them.
+Neither of us feel like eating onigiri (see recipes), we regret making so many as we aren't sure we can eat them.
 They were our go-to snack when in Japan.
 Onigiri is made from white sticky rice formed into triangular or cylindrical shapes and often wrapped in nori (seaweed).
 They can served as is, with salt as seasoning, or with a filling like pickled plums, kombu or salted fish.
 The salty and sour fillings act as a natural preservative.
 We love onigiri, but today we have no appetite.

 The day before we sailed to Mainland Japan, a friend that we met in Chichijima gave us homemade onigiri for the trip.
 The weather was very bad, we couldn't cook, we were glad to have the rice balls then!
 It's an easy, and quick meal.
 In the seventeenth century, samurai carried them, but the origin of onigiri goes back even further, to a time before the Japanese used chopsticks.
 Molding the rice into balls made it easier to handle with your hands.